-In this document we will provide information for OEMs (Original Equipment Manufacturers) working to enable Vuforia on custom hardware using the Vuforia Driver API.
+This guide provides information for OEMs (Original Equipment Manufacturers) that are working to enable Vuforia Engine on custom hardware using the Vuforia Driver API.

 A Vuforia Driver is a library (.so or .dll) used by the Vuforia Engine library to access non-standard data sources.
 The Vuforia Driver and Vuforia Engine libraries must both be included in the App package.
 The following diagram illustrates this:

 The blue colored inner loop represents the low-latency tracking and rendering path provided by the device.
-The green colored outer loop represents the Vuforia integration.
+The green-colored outer loop represents the Vuforia integration.
 A Vuforia Driver provides poses and images to the Vuforia Engine which then reports object poses in the device’s world coordinate system.
 As the device already renders from its world coordinate system with low latency, augmentations rendered relative to Vuforia detected objects will exhibit the same visual stability that is provided by the device.